MaxPleaner/embed-notetaker/README.md

 - run `rake update_cache` to re-compile "content" templates
 - The "title" value of parse()'s options hash can't include quote marks.
 It needs to be a valid CSS selector when the spaces are replaced with dashes.

+### Events

+- Click on the links to event sources and see
+  upcoming events, separated by day.